 Activists, advocates, government agencies like the Philippine Commission on Population and Development (POPCOM) – which also celebrates its 50th anniversary this year – and UNFPA have jointly advanced the transformations that ordinary citizens see around themselves today and have helped tear down various and evolving social, economic and institutional barriers that women and young people have faced in exercising their reproductive rights over the past 50 years.
 As a result, more women today have access to the information and services they need to decide for themselves whether, when or how often to become pregnant.

 Much has been achieved in the Philippines since 1969.
 The average number of births per woman was 6.0 in 1973.
-Today it is 2.7, even though the country has the highest total fertility rate in the ASEAN region.
+Today it is 2.7Unfinished Business: the pursuit of rights and choices for all, even though the country has the highest total fertility rate in the ASEAN region.
 In order to reach the national target of 2.1 average number of births per woman under the Philippine Development Plan (PDP), the Philippines needs to step up its efforts.

 “UNFPA takes pride in having partnered with the Philippines and witnessed together so many remarkable achievements together in the areas of sexual and reproductive health and reproductive rights in the last five decades.
 And yet, there should not be complacency.
 Much more needs to be done to empower those who are not yet able to enjoy their rights and whose choices are still constrained,” says UNFPA Philippines Representative Iori Kato.

 According to the 2017 Philippines National Demographic and Health Survey, about 17 percent of currently married women aged 15-49 have expressed intention to space or limit their children but are not using any method of family planning.
 Such proportion of unmet need for family planning services is highest among adolescents at 28 percent.